SystemsGenetics/GSForge/docs/source/user_guide/Interface_Guide.md

 ### Transforming the Count Matrix

-Often times a simple transform is required when using a count matrix, e.g. log transforms.
-GSFoge allows users to supply a function to transform the subset of counts returned, this function only operates on the count values returned.
+A transform can be applied when selecting data, such as a log transform. ``GSFoge`` allows users to supply a function to transform the subset of counts returned, this function only operates on the count values returned.

 ```{code-cell}
 counts, label_ds = gsf.get_gem_data(agem, annotation_mask='complete', annotation_variables=['treatment'],